Graduate Students and Post-Doctoral

 Green’s function analysis of small reservoir induced

 earthquakes, including determining rupture velocity.
-Jelena started a
+Jelena went on to complete a

 Ph.D. at UCLA